Fragaria × ananassa strawberry crop with ALOMYXA®

 Second Year — Reactivation

 At the start of the second cycle, resume applications from the first week.
-Growers with a continuous program report reactivation of the root system, emergence of new runners, and recovery of productive capacity.
+In commercial fields in Michoacán, growers with a continuous program reported the emergence of new runners and greater plant vitality at the start of the season.

 Three uniformly sized red strawberries harvested from a second-year crop with ALOMYXA® — Michoacán